SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-api-secured-with-aad.md

 #### Change CORS settings

-Azure Functions are hosted in Azure App Service, which allows you to configure its Cross-Origin Resource Sharing (CORS) settings through the Azure Portal.
+Azure Functions are hosted in Azure App Service, which allows you to configure its Cross-Origin Resource Sharing (CORS) settings through the Azure portal.
 While this is convenient, if configured through the portal, it cannot be used in combination with the **Access-Control-Allow-Credentials** header, which is required by the API to accept authentication cookies coming from another origin.
 For the client-side authentication to work correctly, CORS settings of the Azure App Service must be cleared.

 > [!IMPORTANT]
 > If you're authenticating with the API using the SharePoint Online cookie you have to clear all CORS settings or the authentication process will fail.
-If you're however authenticating using OAuth, you can use the Azure Portal, to configure CORS settings for your API.
+If you're however authenticating using OAuth, you can use the Azure portal, to configure CORS settings for your API.

 1. In the Function App, select your Azure Function, and navigate to the **Platform features** blade.